Olave Baden-Powell: Legacy

 The Olave Centre for Guides was built in north London in Olave's memory.
-This has the World Bureau and Pax Lodge in its grounds.
+This has the World Bureau and Pax Lodge on its grounds.
 Pax Lodge is one of WAGGGS' five World Centres.

 Scouts and Guides mark 22 February as B.-P. Day or World Thinking Day, the joint birthdays of Robert and Olave Baden-Powell, to remember and celebrate the work of the Chief Scout and Chief Guide of the World.
-On that day in 2011, a Blue Plaque was unveiled near the site of the house in Chesterfield where she lived, by Derbyshire County Council following an Internet poll in which she received 18,026 votes out of 25,080 (72%), cf. 1,231 (5%) for George Stephenson (runner-up).
+On that day in 2011, a Blue Plaque was unveiled near the site of the house in Chesterfield where she lived, by Derbyshire County Council.
+The plaque installation followed an online poll in which she received 18,026 votes out of 25,080 (72%); this compares to 1,231 (5%) for next most popular nominee, George Stephenson.

 The Olave Baden-Powell Bursary Fund was set up in 1979 from voluntary contributions in memory of Olave B-P. Annually awarded bursaries aim to allow girls in Girlguiding UK to further their interests and hobbies and realise their dreams.

 As a child, Olave learned the violin; her first violin she called Diana.
 It was a copy of a Stradivarius made by Messrs.
 Hill for the Paris Exhibition and many years later it was presented to the Guide Association.
-It is still available on loan to Guides who are seriously learning to play the violin prior to them acquiring their own instrument.
-See "The Derbyshire Childhood..."
+It is still available on loan to Guides who are seriously learning to play the violin before they acquire their instrument.